Elhanang2/Puphub-Presentation/README.md

 # Puphub-Presentation

-This folder contains work by:

-Dark, Jason
-Decall, Albert and
-MacFadyen, David

-for the UCLA Extension Coding Bootcamp (2018).
+This folder contains work by Jason Dark, Albert Decall, and David MacFadyen for the UCLA Extension Coding Bootcamp (2018).

 RATIONALE
 In essence, Puphub has a simple purpose.
 It aims to aggregate and then clarify the scattered, disorderly information from animal shelters or rescues around Los Angeles.
 Not suprisingly, these organizations are under no obligation to use common schema, tags, terminology, aspect ratios, and so forth.
 This results in a basic, yet enduring problem: an individual hoping to adopt a homeless animal in LA today is likely to be discouraged by unsystematic and unappealingly presented data.